openscad/openscad/README.md

 OpenSCAD is not an interactive modeler, you won't use a mouse, trackball or pen to create objects - instead all you will require is a keyboard.

 OpenSCAD is a 3D-syntax compiler that reads a script file that describes the object and renders the 3D model  (see examples below).
-The ability to store parametric objects as code in text makes OpenSCAD uniquely better suited to for AGILE collaboration & review using the ubiquitous GIT version control system as well.
+The ability to store parametric objects as code in text makes OpenSCAD uniquely better suited to for AGILE collaboration &amp; review using the ubiquitous GIT version control system as well.

 OpenSCAD gives you, the designer, complete control over the modeling process and enables you to easily change/revise any step in the modeling process or make designs that are defined by configurable parameters to functions.